Quebecca/qc_comments/README.md

 ![Comments tab](Documentation/Images/comments.PNG)

-NB : All the rendering data for each tab can be filtered and exported as csv file.
+Note : All the rendering data for each tab can be filtered and exported as csv file.
 The rendering result can be controlled by Typoscript configuration :

     settings {